The word ‘Euthanasia‘ is derived from Greek, ‘Eu’ meaning ‘good’ and ‘thanatos’ meaning ‘death’; put together it means ‘good death‘

 Deciding When the Time Is Right

 The decision when to euthanize is as individual and personal as you and your pet are.
 This is a judgment that only you can make, and it involves great personal courage and sacrifice.
 Many people fear they will not be able to recognize when the time is right.
 Do not hesitate to seek guidance from your veterinarian.
 It is good to include family members or friends who share a close bond with your pet in the decision-making process.
 This is a time when you will need the support of those who truly understand your unique bond.
-APLB has six on-line chat rooms that a pet owner can attend, and receive supervised peer support.
+APLB has five on-line chat rooms and two bi-weekly, for anticipatory grief, that a pet owner can attend, and receive supervised peer support.

 Some important things to take into consideration, when contemplating this decision may be: